xSlOom/xatBotstat/README.md

 # xatBotstat
-A PHP library for Illuxat.com.
+A PHP library for xat botstat API.
 The goal of this repository is to give the ability for developers to use botstat api properly and easier.
 ## Requirements
 - PHP 7.2
 - Composer